-To summarize, in the GEM program, the specific purposes of modeling are as follows
+To summarize, in the GEM Program, the specific purposes of modeling are to

-- Inform, communicate, and provide common problem definition, - Identify key variables and relationships, - Set priorities, - Improve and develop experimental (monitoring) designs, and - Improve decision-making and risk assessment consistent with the conceptual foundation and GEM program goals Smaller-scope research studies to test particular hypotheses and develop correlative relationships must fit within a larger synthesis framework connecting the more narrowly focused research disciplines Deductive studies to relate empirical data to synthetic constructs are just as important as inductive studies to elucidate general principles, and it is important that researchers keep straight whether they are investigating the meaning of the data, given the theory, or the validity of the theory, given the data Neither can be done unless modeling, monitoring, and data management strategies are developed together
+- Inform, communicate, and provide common problem definition, - Identify key variables and relationships, - Set priorities, - Improve and develop experimental designs to attain monitoring objectives, and - Improve decision-making and risk assessment consistent with the conceptual foundation and GEM Program goals Smaller-scope research studies to test particular hypotheses and develop correlative relationships must fit within a larger synthesis framework connecting the more narrowly focused research disciplines Deductive studies to relate empirical data to synthetic constructs are just as important as inductive studies to elucidate general principles, and it is important that researchers keep straight whether they are investigating the meaning of the data, given the theory, or the validity of the theory, given the data Neither can be done unless modeling, monitoring, and data management strategies are developed together

-5.4 Hierarchical Framework
+8.4 Hierarchical Framework

-It is critical that the GEM program develop a hierarchical modeling strategy to ensure that short-term, smaller-scale decisions about monitoring and modeling studies will be
+It is critical that the GEM Program develop a hierarchical modeling strategy to ensure that short-term, smaller-scale decisions about monitoring and modeling studies will be

-As described in Chapter 4, Volume I, models for the purposes of the GEM program may be verbal, visual, statistical, or numerical Statistical models are also known as "correlative" and "stochastic," and numerical models are also known as "deterministic" and "mechanistic" Note that "prediction," "analysis," and "simulation" are terms that describe the use of models, and not necessarily their type.
-The modeling hierarchy of the GEM program will provide links between observations and explanations, development of theory and design of experiments, and advancement of science and the practice of management.
-The "top" of this hierarchy, the conceptual foundation, is the source of questions and hypotheses to be explored.
-Statistical, analytical, and simulation models will be developed explicitly to link the "confirmable, observable phenomena in the natural world" to the "conceptual construct," as Pickett put it ([Pace 2001], p.
-69)
+As described in Chapter 3, models for the purposes of the GEM Program may be verbal, visual, statistical, or numerical Statistical models are also known as "correlative" and "stochastic," and numerical models are also known as "deterministic" and "mechanistic" Note that "prediction," "analysis," and "simulation" are terms that describe the use of models, and not necessarily their type The modeling hierarchy of the GEM Program will provide links between observations and explanations, development of theory and design of experiments, and advancement of science and the practice of management The "top" of this hierarchy, the conceptual foundation, is the source of questions and hypotheses to be explored Statistical, analytical, and simulation models will be developed explicitly to link the "confirmable, observable phenomena in the natural world" to the "conceptual construct," as Pickett put it ([Pace 2001], p 69)

-For example, a visual model of the conceptual foundation is shown in an influence diagram in Figure 5.1, which shows the forces of change on the left and the objects of ultimate interest that are subject to change on the right.
+For example, a visual model of the conceptual foundation is shown in an influence diagram in Figure 8 1, which shows the forces of change on the left and the objects of ultimate interest that are subject to change on the right.
 In between the two are the intervening elements and relationships on which the human and natural forces act.
-It is the nature of the connections among these physical and ecological elements that is hypothesized to bring about the changes that the GEM program seeks to understand.
-Therefore, these connections should provide the overall modeling structure
+It is the nature of the connections among these physical and ecological elements that is hypothesized to bring about the changes that the GEM